Crash Test Hobby "Fly More - Fix Less"

 There is no radio box but a slit into which we insert the servos at the end and BEC and RX in the middle then cover with tape.
 The battery is in the nose to balance the plane but even it is fit tightly in the plane to prevent the plane from crushing and also to protect the battery and radio.
 The plane isn't fiber-glassed but simply laminated with our unique UV shielded laminate that protects the foam and the fiber tape from sun rays.

 I have built with both a single fin in the center and fins at the tips that are towed in about 1/8".
-Both fly well but the tip fins have the advantage at slower speeds.
+Both fly well but the tip fins are more stable at slower speeds.
 We cut the cores with the tow in angle built in.
 We also recommend you build with a 1" gap between the elevons so you have a place to grab and hang onto the plane in the wind to make launching easier.
 I put a finger up through the gap un the elevons so I can pitch the planes like a baseball helping in high wind launches.

 Please log in and join the discussion on RCGroups.